[Updated on June 4, 2015 to give a better number for solar production capacity per m2 area]

 There is one thing yet missing from this comparison though.
 If what we are talking about here is a direct comparison between synthetic crude oil and solar generated electricity, then we need to look at one of the primary end uses of these forms of energy: transportation.

-Given that the tar sands tailings ponds (storage of toxic byproduct water) alone already cover 150 square kilometers, it makes the comparison very enlightening that with only twice that area we could accomplish the same result with no emissions and with an eternally renewable energy source.
+Given that the tar sands tailings ponds (storage of toxic byproduct water) alone already cover 150 square kilometers, it makes the comparison very enlightening that with not that much more area we could accomplish the same result with no emissions and with an eternally renewable energy source.
+Perhaps we should start by placing solar panels over the tailing ponds?

 The solar power required to replace all of the BTUs of energy contained within the tar sands is significant.
 There is a lot of energy buried under those forests.
-It will require over 2,000 CSP projects on the scale of 100MW capacity (or 500 if we are comparing miles per gallon equivalence).
 But just because the energy is there doesn’t necessarily mean that we have to dig it up.
 Especially when there are other options that are clearly available to us.
 They may be more challenging to accomplish and they may require public investment, but doing the right thing should make the effort worthwhile.
 Otherwise we have decided that it is OK to destroy tens of thousands of kilometers of forest and habitat, and at the same time add hundreds of thousands of tons of CO2 into an atmosphere that is already way past its limit.
 It is up to us to conserve energy and to create it sustainably.
-We’ve designed and built 100MW solar power plants before.
+We’ve designed and built more than one 100MW solar power plant before.
 We can do it if we have the will.